 If no lawful basis applies to your processing, your processing will be unlawful and in breach of the first principle.
 Individuals also have the right to erase personal data which has been processed unlawfully.

 The individual’s right to be informed under Article 13 and 14 requires you to provide people with information about your lawful basis for processing.
 This means you need to include these details in your privacy notice.

 The lawful basis for your processing can also affect which rights are available to individuals.
 For example, some rights will not apply:

-Note that not all of these rights are absolute, and there are other rights which may be affected in other ways.
+The remaining rights are not always absolute, and there are other rights which may be affected in other ways.
 For example, your lawful basis may affect how provisions relating to automated decisions and profiling apply, and if you are relying on legitimate interests you need more detail in your privacy notice to comply with the right to be informed.